zjoyjin/lab-5/README.md

      may cause issues for your other teammates, as some files contain configurations specific to your individual IntelliJ projects.**

-3. Review each other's pull requests to ensure each TODO is correctly implemented.
+3. Review each other's pull requests to ensure each TODO is correctly implemented and that there are no Checkstyle issues in the files that were modified.

 4. Once all TODOs are completed, your team should debug as needed to ensure the correctness of the code.
 Setting a breakpoint where the log-out use case